Avnu/OpenAvnu/daemons/gptp/README.rst

 * Richard Cochran's ptp4l daemon - https://sourceforge.net/p/linuxptp/

-  Note with thsi version to use gPTP specific settings, which differ slightly from IEEE 1588.
+  Note with this version to use gPTP specific settings, which differ slightly from IEEE 1588.

 * http://ptpd.sourceforge.net/